particle-iot/docs/src/content/tutorials/device-cloud/console.md

 **Sleep Mode** can be set to **enable** or **disable**.

 **Post Publish Execution Time** is the minimum duration in seconds to stay awake after publishing before going to sleep.
-THe default is 10 seconds.
+The default is 10 seconds.
 This provides enough time to make sure a software update can be started when waking up from sleep.

 **Maximum Connecting Time** is the maximum duration, in seconds, to wait for being cellular-connected and to obtain a GNSS lock before publishing.
 If connecting takes too long, then the device will go back to sleep instead of continuously attempting to connect.
 The default is 90 seconds.

+You can find out more in the [Tracker Sleep Tutorial](/tutorials/asset-tracking/tracker-sleep/).

 #### Typical Settings

 Typical settings in common scenarios:

-- **Vehicle (detailed information)**
+**Vehicle (detailed information)**

   - Radius Trigger: 151 meters (500 feet)
-  - Minimum Interval: 30 seconds
+  - Maximum location update frequency: 30 seconds
-  - Maximum Interval: 900 seconds (15 minutes)
+  - Minimum location update frequency: 900 seconds (15 minutes)
   - Sleep: disabled

   This will get detailed location information, but limits the data to at most once every 30 seconds.
 If the vehicle is moving 24 hours a day you will exceed your 25 MB data quota, but as long as it's in movement less than half of the time you'll be within the limit.
-The maximum interval assures that events will be published periodically when stationary, so the cellular signal and battery strength will be known.
+The minimum location update frequency assures that events will be published periodically when stationary, so the cellular signal and battery strength will be known.

-- **Vehicle (less detail)**
+**Vehicle (less detail)**

   - Radius Trigger: 1600 meters (1 mile)
-  - Minimum Interval: 300 seconds (5 minutes)
+  - Maximum location update frequency: 300 seconds (5 minutes)
-  - Maximum Interval: 900 seconds (15 minutes)
+  - Minimum location update frequency: 900 seconds (15 minutes)
   - Sleep: disabled

   This will provide an approximate location while using less data, for example if you are looking for the general area of the vehicle.
-The maximum interval assures that events will be published periodically when stationary, so the cellular signal and battery strength will be known.
+The minimum location update frequency assures that events will be published periodically when stationary, so the cellular signal and battery strength will be known.

-- **Tracking an item for location and theft prevention with external power**
+**Tracking an item for location and theft prevention with external power**

   - Movement: Medium
-  - Minimum Interval: 30 seconds
+  - Maximum location update frequency: 30 seconds
-  - Maximum Interval: 3600 seconds (1 hour)
+  - Minimum location update frequency: 3600 seconds (1 hour)
   - Sleep: disabled

   If the item is moving, the location will be published every 30 seconds.
 This should not be used if the item will be in movement 24 hours a day, as you will exceed the 25 MB data limit.
 However, if it's typically not moving this will be fine.
 It also updates the location information every hour even when not moving.